Can I Take Film Through Airport Security?

 This is such a hot topic with film photographers and there is a lot of misinformation out there.
 Everyone has a different opinion on how you should handle your film through airports, but we have done all of the research and are here to present the facts.

 As you know, rolls of film are light sensitive.
 And airports have several points where your luggage goes through x-ray scanners.
-This means x-rays are being blasted through all the items in your luggage, which means the rays could touch your negatives and ruin your rolls of film.
+This means x-rays are being blasted through all the items in your luggage, but film is not affected by all of these rays.

 There is also new technology that has been introduced called "CT scanners" which have much more powerful rays and can damage your film much more than the traditional x-ray scanners.